benawad/benawad.com/content/blog/how-to-manage-state-in-reactjs/index.md

 ## local data only ~1 component needs

 If only 1 component needs the data, handle the state directly on the component with `useState` or `useReducer` which is built into React (I occasionally also like to use https://github.com/immerjs/use-immer).
+Doing so will colocate your state and make it very easy to reason about which component is responsible for which state.

 I recommend you start with that approach for _almost_ every component you create then modify it slightly when other components need the state.